psych-ds/psychds-docs/docs/guides/5_raw_and_primary.md

 ### Primary data

 Primary data refers to the first *digital* form of the data.
-As defined by the German Psychological Society, this distinction becomes important when raw data begins in a non-digital format.
+This distinction becomes important when raw data begins in a non-digital format.

 !!! example "Raw vs Primary Data Examples"
     **Scenario 1: Paper-based collection**